docascode/sphinx-docfx-yaml/docs/markup_reference.md

     pass
 ```

-NOTE: If you are using Google or Numpy style docstring formating, just using the keyword "Example" will be fine.
+**NOTE**: If you are using Google or Numpy style docstring formating, just using the keyword "Example" will be fine.

 ## Code